-This kit is a comprehensive system for the establishment and maintenance of mouse liver ductal organoids.
+This kit is a comprehensive system for the differentiation of mouse liver ductal organoids.
 This kit contains a complete set of reagents for tissue preservation, organoid construction, organoid passage, and cryopreservation.
 This kit is ideal for organoid culture and does not require additional reagents other than Matrigel.
-Organoids cultured with this kit have a ductal epithelium-like structure and are ideal models for liver ductal physiology and pathology studies.
+Using this kit, Liver Ductal organoids can differentiate into liver cells, which are ideal models for liver physiology and pathology studies.